dojo/docs/dijit/_editor/plugins/Print.rst

 -----------
 Usage of this plugin is quite simple and painless.
 The first thing you need to do is require into the page you're using the editor.
-This is done in the same spot all your dojo.require calls are made, usually a head script tag.
+This is done in the same spot as your require() call is made, usually the head script tag.
 For example:

 .. js ::